 Early Origins of the Grives family

 Important Dates for the Grives family

 This web page shows only a small excerpt of our Grives research.
-Another 217 words (16 lines of text) covering the years 1200, 1379, 1784, 1600, 1612, 1676, 1602, 1652, 1608, 1680, 1605 and 1673 are included under the topic Early Grives History in all our PDF Extended History products and printed products wherever possible.
+Another 138 words (10 lines of text) covering the years 1200, 1669, 1784, 1600, 1600, 1607, 1612, 1676, 1602, 1652, 1608, 1680, 1605 and 1673 are included under the topic Early Grives History in all our PDF Extended History products and printed products wherever possible.

 Grives Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Grives are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Grives include: Grieves, Grieve, Greve, Greves, Greeves, Greaves, Greave, Griveson, Greaveson, Greavson and many more.

 Early Notables of the Grives family (pre 1700)